 The song has been getting a lot of play on my mp3 of late.
 Its simple message has been very clarifying.
 In political debate I find asking, “Who does that person serve?” cuts right to the point.

 Does that elected official serve constituents or an insurance company’s profits?
 Does that commentator serve the hundreds of thousand of people who just lost their jobs or their network advertising goal?
 As I watched some of the coverage of Teddy Kennedy’s final journey I thought perhaps this was one of the last public figures about whom I felt the answer was “He tried to serve the people.”
+He had flaws, of course.
 His work touched my life directly, e.g. female, unmarried me could get credit in my own name before the age of 25 because of legislation he influenced.